qux7/gradle-testnotrunerror/README.md

 of the `stutter` plugin, that requires the latest Gradle.

 So we have two subdirectories, `build-with-gradle-6.2.1/` and `compat-test-with-gradle-8.9/`.

+As to `compat-test-with-gradle-8.9/`, there are 4 subprojects, their purpose is to run the compatibility test harness in parallel.

 The 3rd subdirectory, `compat-test-with-a-script/`, does compatibility testing without any plugin.
 It sort of does what `stutter` is for, but does not require one version of Gradle to run another Gradle,